What is fecal incontinence?

 Symptoms of fecal incontinence include:

-- Leaking stool when you are not using the toilet, such as when you cough or pass gas
+- Leaking stool when you aren't using the toilet.
+This might be when you cough or pass gas.

 - Passing stool before you can reach the toilet

 To diagnose your problem, your healthcare provider ask about your health history and will do a physical exam.
 The provider will also ask about your symptoms.